The same map. The opposite economy.

 - · LIHTC basis bonus stack

-- · $40M senior construction debt funds the South Vine 500-home anchor
+- · $50M master revolving facility funds the South Vine 500-home anchor + a $15M land bank

 - · When KC clears, the model replicates into Cleveland, Chicago, Boston, Birmingham — the 20 metros of the National Housing Crisis Task Force